Nyczuuu/Nyczuuu/README.md

 ## About me -----

 Test Engineer with over 2,5 year of expierience in functional and non-functional testing.
 Working in SCRUM methodology, with knowledge of SDLC and STLC.
-Developing at the moment in API testing (Postman) and after hours creating websites and learning JavaScript.
+Developing at the moment in API testing (Postman) and UI Testing (Cypress) and after hours creating websites and learning JavaScript.

 ## Tools used in testing: ----